Delays and Closings

 The District does its very best to make its decision to delay or close by 5:30 a.m.
 Keep in mind, due to changing weather and road conditions, the District sometimes must make the decision to close at a later time.
 Since we are at the mercy of weather, parents and guardians should always be prepared for a sudden change of plans due to deteriorating road conditions.
 Safety for our students and your children is always our number one priority.

 If there is a power or heating issue in a school and it is determined that school cannot remain open safely, then a decision would be made to either relocate the students to another building or, in the worst case scenario, dismiss early.
-In all cases, parents will be alerted of the situation via an Skylert phone message and the District website.
+In all cases, parents will be alerted of the situation via a phone message and the District website.

 Flexible Instruction Day (FID) FAQs